Ink Business Preferred Credit Card

 - Purchase Protection covers your new purchases for 120 days against damage or theft up to $10,000 per claim and $50,000 per account.

-The Ink Business PreferredSM Credit Card from Chase is a small business card with a generous rewards program that rewards spending in certain common business categories, including travel, communications, digital advertising, and shipping.
-Though its $95 annual fee isn’t waived during the first year, it has a juicy sign-up bonus offer that’s worth up to $1,000 upon at least $5,000 in spending within 3 months of account opening.
+The Ink Business Preferred® Credit Card from Chase is a small business card with a generous rewards program that rewards spending in certain common business categories, including travel, communications, digital advertising, and shipping.
+Though its $95 annual fee isn’t waived during the first year, it has a juicy sign-up bonus offer that’s worth up to $1,250 (when redeemed for travel) when you spend at least $8,000 in eligible purchases within 3 months of account opening.

 Chase Ink Business Preferred is great for small business owners who travel frequently, buy online advertising, and ship physical merchandise often.
 It replaces the Chase Ink Plus business card, whose rewards scheme was similar, if slightly less generous.
 It represents a step up from Chase Ink Business Cash Credit Card, a no-annual-fee small business card that rewards spending at office supply stores, communications companies, restaurants, and gas stations.

 Even if you’re a freelancer or sole proprietor with no employees and no physical office space, you may still qualify for Ink Business Preferred.
 All you must do to qualify is affirm that you’re the owner or representative of a formally incorporated business, including a sole proprietorship, and that you plan to use the card exclusively for spending related to that enterprise.

 Key Features of the Chase Ink Business Preferred® Credit Card

 What should you expect from the Ink Business Preferred Credit Card?
 These are the most important things to know before you apply.